Open plan living space: With karndean floor.

 Bedroom 4: With twin beds.

 Bedroom 6: With twin beds.

 Bedroom 7: With bunk bed.

 Bathroom 1: With shower over bath, and toilet.

 Bathroom 2: With shower over bath, and toilet.

 Shower room: With walk-in shower and toilet.

 Snug: Galleried with Smart TV, DVD player and Xbox.

 LPG central heating, electricity, bed linen, towels and Wi-Fi included.
 Travel cot and highchair.
-External utility room with washing machine and tumble dryer (shared with other properties on-site).
+External utility room with tumble dryer (shared with other properties on-site).
 Games room (shared with other properties on-site).